SEO for Lawn Care Companies: The Guide to Local Success

 Title Tags

-Title tags must be on each important page of your site.
-The title tag is the blue wording you see in Google searches, explaining what the page is about.
-Make sure your title tag makes sense, relates to the content on that page, has the correct keyword at the beginning, and is attention-grabbing.
+Title tags must be on each significant page of your site.
+The title tag is the blue text you see in Google search results that explains what the page is about.
+Ensure your title tag is clear, relevant to the page content, includes the correct keyword at the beginning, and is attention-grabbing.
 Title tags should average between 50 and 70

 Meta Descriptions

-A meta description is that little blurb underneath a title tag in search results explaining what your page is about in 160 characters or less.
+A meta description is that little blurb underneath a title tag in search results, explaining what your page is about in 160 characters or fewer.
 Be sure to include the targeted keyword in your description to encourage more clicks.

 URLs

-When creating URLs for your pages, be sure to have them make sense and try including some keywords; nobody wants to look at a URL that’s just a string of random numbers and letters.
+When creating URLs for your pages, make sure they make sense and include some keywords; nobody wants to look at a URL that’s just a string of random numbers and letters.

 For example, if you have a page dedicated to your aeration and overseeding services, make your URL something like this: www.domain.com/aeration-and-overseeding-services, so visitors can see that the page is about the specific service they are looking for.
 Clean.
 Focused.
 Descriptive.
 It’s as simple as that.